ArinTorney/cpp-tools-and-codes/tutorials/c++/To choose a code editor.md

 ## Recommendation
 ### Graphical
 1. Visual Studio Code
+With all the appropriate extensions, which take the right advantage of its features like for programming, it can become almost an IDE of a programming language capable of intellisense, debugging, linting, building, prettifying and much more.
 2. Atom
+By far being possibly the most extensible graphical text editor (not command line text editor with(out) a GUI), with all the appropriate extensions, it can do almost everything Visual Studio Code can, maybe even more, except for maybe intellisense.
 3. Sublime Text
+Even though it is source unavailable proprietary, it is pretty extensible, and has a bunch of builtin features too, so it can do almost everything Atom and Visual Studio Code can do.
 ### Text based
 1. Neovim
 2. Emacs